What’s the difference between investing vs. gambling? The simple answer is math, but there’s more to it than that.

 Nearly all of us lose eventually.
 So the key is to gamble for fun, set a firm limit, know when to quit, and not develop an unhealthy addiction.

-But despite being bad at gambling, I still love casinos.
+Despite being bad at gambling, I still love casinos.

 I love the aromas piped into the lobby, the free drinks, the extravagant bars and nightclubs, the bustle, and the camaraderie at the pai gow table.